Office of Postsecondary Education, Department of Education.

 VIII.
 Other Information

 Electronic Access to This Document: The official version of this document is the document published in the Federal Register.
-Free Internet access to the official edition of the Federal Register and the Code of Federal Regulations is available via the Federal Digital System Start Printed Page 22860at: www.gpo.gov/fdsys.
-At this site, you can view this document, as well as all other documents of the Department published in the Federal Register, in text or Adobe Portable Document Format (PDF).
-To use PDF, you must have Adobe Acrobat Reader, which is available free at this site.
+Free Internet access to the official edition of the Federal Register and the Code of Federal Regulations is available via the Federal Digital System at: www.gpo.gov/fdsys.
+At this site, you can view this document, as well as all other documents of this Department published in the Federal Register, in text or Adobe Portable Document Format (PDF).
+To use PDF, you must have Adobe Acrobat Reader, which is available free at the site.

 End Further Info